Beyond Vanilla Variational Autoencoders: Detecting Posterior Collapse in Conditional and Hierarchical Variational Autoencoders: Beyond standard VAE: Posterior Collapse in Linear Conditional and Hierarchical VAE

-\textit{Proof sketch:} The detailed proof of Theorem \ref{thm:HVAE_learnable} is in the Appendix \ref{sec:proof_HVAE_learnable}.
-The proof uses zero gradient condition of critical points to derive $\bu_1^*$ as a function of $\bv_1$ and $\bw_2^*$ as a function of $\bu_2$ to reduce the number of variables.
-Then, the main novelty of the proof is that we prove $\bv_1^* \bvst_1$ and $\bu_2^* \bust_2$ are simultaneously diagonalizable and thus, we are able to convert the zero gradient condition into relations of their singular values $\lambda$'s and $\omega$'s.
-The loss function can also be converted to a function of singular values and optimized using mentioned relations between $\lambda$'s and $\omega$'s.
-The other cases of input and latent dimensions (e.g., $d_0 < d_1$) are considered with details in Appendix \ref{sec:proof_HVAE_learnable}. \\
+\end{theorem} The detailed proof of Theorem \ref{thm:HVAE_learnable} is in Appendix \ref{sec:proof_HVAE_learnable}.
+The proof uses zero gradient condition of critical points to derive $\bu_1$ as a function of $\bv_1$ and $\bw_2$ as a function of $\bu_2$ to reduce the number of variables.
+Then, the main novelty of the proof is that we prove $\bv_1 \bvt_1$ and $\bu_2 \but_2$ are \textit{simultaneously diagonalizable}, and thus, we are able to convert the zero gradient condition into relations of their singular values $\lambda$'s and $\omega$'s.
+Thanks to these relations between $\lambda$'s and $\omega$'s, the loss function now can be converted to a function of singular values.
+The other cases of the input and latent dimensions, e.g., $d_0 < d_1$, are considered with details in Appendix \ref{sec:proof_HVAE_learnable}.

-When $\bSigma_2$ is learnable and diagonal, from Theorem~\ref{thm:HVAE_learnable}, we see that at the global parameters, $\bust_2 \bu_2^*$ is diagonal.
-Thus, when $\bu_2^*$ has less than $d_2$ nonzero singular values, it will have $d_2 - \operatorname{rank}(\bu_2^{*})$ zero columns.
-These zero columns of $\bu_2^*$ make corresponding rows of $\bw_2^*$ equal $\mathbf{0}$ and cause a posterior collapse in the second latent variable.
-However, the first latent variable may not suffer posterior collapse even when $\bv_1$ is low-rank.
-This is because the isotropic encoder variance in the first latent leave the left singular matrix $\bp$ of $\bv_1^*$ arbitrarily and hence, the number of zero rows of $\bv_1^*$ can vary from $0$ to $d_1 - \operatorname{rank}(\bv_1^*)$.
-Thus, similar to the case of one latent VAEs, learnable $\bSigma$ is important for posterior collapse occurrence.